-We prefer to take risk in equities and still favour momentum.
+We prefer to take risk in equities and still favor momentum.
 We prefer quality over value amid steady global growth but rising uncertainty around the outlook.
 Momentum has been the market leader, but quality companies demonstrating high profitability and low leverage have also outperformed global equities broadly.
 See the Quality time chart.
 This was evident as trade fears ratcheted up.
 We see higher-quality stocks outperforming in times of rising macro uncertainty and risk aversion.
-We find many such companies in the US, where earnings growth fuelled by the tax overhaul offers an edge.
+We find many such companies in the U.S., where earnings growth fueled by the tax overhaul offers an edge.

-We favour US short duration in fixed income but longer-term US Treasuries and German bunds should play their traditional role cushioning any growth shocks.
+We favor U.S. short duration in fixed income but longer-term U.S. Treasuries and German bunds should play their traditional role cushioning any growth shocks.
 See Summer of '69.
 We prefer an up-in-quality stance in credit.
 Thematic investing such as focusing on companies that excel on environmental, social and governance (ESG) metrics can also lend long-term resilience to portfolios, we believe.
 See page 14.
-For investors who can access private markets, we favour selected real assets and private credit with low correlations to market swings.
+For investors who can access private markets, we favor selected real assets and private credit with low correlations to market swings.